pet obesity and health problems

 How to reduce your pet's weight safely

 Start by talking to your veterinarian about your pet’s diet.
 Be honest with yourself and your veterinarian about how much you actually feed your four-legged friends.
 Don’t forget treats – they contribute calories to your pet’s diet and, depending on how often you treat, could be the main culprit.
-You and your vet can work together to devise a diet plan that is in the best interest for your dog or cat.
+You and your vet can work together to devise a diet plan that is in the best interest of your dog or cat.

 Now, on to that part about burning calories.
 Our pets need to exercise.